veso266/Screenbash/README.md

 Zenity (for file selection dialog)

-A screenshot tool (gnome-screenshot, scrot, etc...)
+A screenshot tool capable of area selections from the command line (gnome-screenshot, scrot, etc...)

 A web server running PHP.